MattBubernak/Presentation1_CSCI5828_Angular/presentation/presentationAngularJS.md

 In the code snippet above, the input in the search box is used to filter the list of ingredients displayed.

 #AngularJS - MVC architecture
+A Model View Controller is made up of following components:
+* Model: Component responsible for maintaining the data.
+* View: Component responsible for displaying the data to the user.
+* Controller: Code that holds the business logic and controls the interaction between the model and the view.
+* In the 'Tea Master' demonstration, the MVC architecture is included in the following way:

 #AngularJS - Service